A Kiss in the Dreamhouse

 A Kiss in the Dreamhouse is the fifth studio album by the British rock band Siouxsie and the Banshees, released on 5 November 1982 by Polydor Records.
+The album was produced by the band, with engineering by Mike Hedges.
 The record marked a change of musical direction, as the group used strings for the first time and experimented in the studio.
 Guitarist John McGeoch played more instruments, including recorder and piano.
 For Julian Marszalek of The Quietus, the release proved the Banshees to be "one of the great British psychedelic bands."

 Both a critical and commercial success, A Kiss in the Dreamhouse peaked at No. 11 on the UK Albums Chart.
-A 180g vinyl LP reissue of the album, remastered from the original ¼″ tapes and cut half-speed at Abbey Road Studios by Miles Showell, was released in September 2018.
+A 180g vinyl LP reissue of the album, remastered from the original ¼" tapes and cut half-speed at Abbey Road Studios by Miles Showell, was released in September 2018.